 The Shelly Plug US also has some tricks up its sleeve.
 You can trigger actions (via REST URLs) whenever the power button on the device is pressed, or when the device is turned on or turned off.
 You can schedule the device to come on according to a schedule, and you can set a timer for how long it is on.
 In some ways, it’s a lightweight smart home hub.

 Shelly Plug US Home Assistant integration

 I used to integrate all my Shelly products with Home Assistant using MQTT.
 Now Shelly has direct integration with Home Assistant.
 You simply add the Shelly integration which will automatically discover and configure you Shelly.
 It creates entities for controlling the device and monitoring the power.
 Easy as it gets!

 This will be my go-to smart plug going forward.
 You can’t beat the price, it does energy monitoring, integrates directly with Home Assistant locally, and is reliable.
-If you are looking for a smart plug, this is one to seriously consider.
+If you are looking for a smart plug, the Shelly Plug US is one to seriously consider.

 2 thoughts on “Shelly Plug US: Is it the Best Smart Plug?”